eclipse-zenoh/zenoh-ts/README.md

 This requirement exists because router and plugins shares common Rust structures and Rust doesn't guarantee the ABI compatibility of memory representation of these structures.

-Therefore one of these methodds are recommended:
+Therefore one of these methodds is recommended:

 1. Install latest release of `zenohd` and `zenoh-plugin-remote-api`